ShovelsAI/shovels-marketing/content/posts/app-guide-1.md

 A few other notes on our Permit Database:

-- Search by keyword: You can put any text you want in here and we’ll scan the descriptions of over 120M permits to find the ones that match.
+- **Search by keyword**: You can put any text you want in here and we’ll scan the descriptions of over 120M permits to find the ones that match.
-- Search by state or zip: Right now you, you can only limit the geography by ZIP code and state.
+- **Search by state or zip**: Right now you, you can only limit the geography by ZIP code and state.
 Soon, you’ll also be able to search by city, county, or the permit jurisdiction.
-- Filter on permit fees and job value: If you want to further refine your search, you can set minimum thresholds of permit fees and job values.
+- **Filter on permit fees and job value**: If you want to further refine your search, you can set minimum thresholds of permit fees and job values.
 The permit fees are collected by the county and the job values are self-reported, usually by the contractor.
 Note that not every jurisdiction collects these values, but if they do, we’ll have them.
-- Download to a CSV file.
-Every one of our tables includes a download feature so you can take this data into your other software products and make magic happen.
+- **Download to a CSV file**: Each of our tables includes a download feature so you can take this data into your other software products and make magic happen.

 ### Contractor Directory

 Our third feature is also suitable for personal use.
 Have you ever needed to find a contractor and wished you could just see who all of your neighbors used for that remodel, or cottage, or solar installation?
 The benefits of hiring someone who’s been in your neighborhood before are several:

-- Most houses in a neighborhood were built around the same time, often by the same company.
+- Most houses in a neighborhood were built around the same time, often by the same developer.
 Therefore, they have similar attics, crawl spaces, and wiring.
 It helps when a contractor knows what your house feels like before he shows up.
 - Permitting can be challenging, so it’s best to hire a contractor who knows what to expect of your local building department.
 If they know him, they may treat his permit requests differently.
 These little things matter!
 - Contractors who know your neighborhood are invested.
 They want to do a good job, because they want you to recommend them.
 It’s best to hire someone who wants to expand their business in your neighborhood.

-And you know what won’t tell you who works in your neighborhood?
+Do you know what *won’t* tell you who works in your neighborhood?
 Yelp.
 Or Google.
-Or Nextdoor (unless you put up a post and ask, but not everyone checks every day.)
-The only reliable, consistent, accurate way to find which contractors work in your neighborhood is to look at the permits.
+Or Nextdoor (unless you put up a post and ask.)
+The only reliable, consistent, accurate way to find which contractors work in your neighborhood is to use building permits.

 So that’s what we do.